huglemon/inwind-translate-crx/README.md

 Contributions of all types are more than welcome.

-1. Promote Read Frog to your friends and family.
+1. Promote inWind Translate to your friends and family.
 2. Report [issues][issues-link] and feedback.
 3. Contribute code.